 The scoping survey was undertaken by Miguel Canovas, an experienced ecologist and licenced bat worker.
-The building was inspected both externally and internally for any evidence of bat / bird presence, such as droppings, food remains, staining or actual bats / birds.
+The buildings were inspected both externally and internally for any evidence of bat / bird presence, such as droppings, food remains, staining or actual bats / birds.